bodasheera/instagram-scraper/README.md

 1. create a virtual environment and install the libraries from requirement.txt file
 2. Create a empty folder called "Datasets" .
 The data will get saved in that folder .
 3. Add a proxy in the api.py to run the code .
 Please note that the code is designed to scrape unlimited data without any rate limit restrictions so we are not logging in as a user and we will be using proxy to change IP addresses continuosly so that we won't get blocked .
 So this code will not work without a proxy.
 4. You can modify the code to run without proxy .
-But then you will not be able to scrape posts by username or get advanced user details for any posts which you scrape by hastags
+But then you will not be able to scrape posts by username or get advanced user details for any posts which you scrape by hastags ( unless you login )
 5. I have tested the code with luminati proxy and it is fine